Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

-How to Change a Motorcycle Inner Tube at Home
+How to Change a Motorcycle Inner Tube (Step-by-Step)

 You can change a motorcycle inner tube at home by supporting the bike, removing the wheel, and checking the rim and tire for damage.
 Fully deflate, break the bead with levers or a breaker, then remove the old tube and clean the rim.
 Slightly inflate the new tube, guide the valve straight, seat both beads with talc or lube, and inflate to spec while watching for pinches or leaks.
-Follow the next steps for detailed troubleshooting and tips.
+The steps below walk you through each stage in detail.

 Quick: Change a Motorcycle Inner Tube (Step‑by‑Step)

-Start by safely supporting the bike and removing the wheel, then lay out your tools so you can work methodically.
-Deflate fully and use tire levers to pry one bead over the rim; keep the opposite bead seated.
-Reach in and extract the damaged inner tube, avoiding spoke or rim damage.
-Slightly inflate the replacement tube to remove folds, then seat one tire bead onto the rim and insert the valve stem through the rim hole.
-Tuck the tube clear of the bead and work the second bead onto the rim, using approved lever technique to avoid pinches.
-Inflate to the manufacturer’s pressure and perform tire pressure monitoring with a gauge; check around the bead for pinches or leaks.
+Support the bike and remove the wheel.
+Lay out your tools before you start.
+Fully deflate the tire and use tire levers to pry one bead over the rim.
+Keep the opposite bead seated.
+Reach in and pull out the damaged inner tube, taking care not to scratch the rim or snag any spokes.
+Slightly inflate the replacement tube to remove folds.
+Seat one tire bead onto the rim and insert the valve stem through the rim hole.
+Tuck the tube clear of the bead and work the second bead onto the rim.
+Use careful lever technique to avoid pinches.
+Inflate to the manufacturer’s pressure and check with a gauge.
+Check around the bead for pinches or leaks.
 Reinstall the wheel and torque fasteners to spec.

 Tools and Spares to Have on Hand